 Did you know that the best linen is produced in Normandy, France or Flanders and Belgium?
-The best linen mills are in the Biella region of Italy.
+Yet the best linen mills are in the Biella region of Italy.

-Up until writing this blog we thought that modal was a synthetic fibre.
-It turns out that we were wrong; modal is a cellulose fibre from the wood chips of a beech tree, yes you read that right, modal is made of tree!
+Up until writing this guide to fabrics blog, we thought that modal was a synthetic fiber.
+It turns out that we were wrong; modal is a cellulose fiber from the wood chips of a beech tree, yes you read that right, modal is made of tree!

-Modal is a soft, stretchy fibre often compared to cotton or viscose.
+Modal is a soft, stretchy fiber often compared to cotton or viscose.
 It has a softer drape than cotton, which is a good look for fuller figures and is more durable than viscose.

-Another win for modal over viscose is that it is a natural fibre rather than synthetic so modal is breathable and water absorbent.
+Another win for modal over viscose is that whilst both are breathable, modal is also water absorbent.

 Bamboo a.k.a bamboo viscose is made, as the name suggests, from the cellulose of a Bamboo tree.
 It’s sumptuously soft (softer than cotton) and very absorbent. (twice as absorbent as cotton)